isc-projects/bind9/doc/arm/reference.rst

    If ``full``, the server collects statistical data on all zones, unless specifically turned off on a per-zone basis by specifying ``zone-statistics terse`` or ``zone-statistics none`` in the ``zone`` statement.
+These include, for example, DNSSEC signing operations and the number of authoritative answers per query type.
 The default is ``terse``, providing minimal statistics on zones (including name and current serial number, but not query type counters).

    These statistics may be accessed via the ``statistics-channel`` or